Pack up and make your way to Madrid, one of Europe’s best cities, but first, check out the 15 best things to do in Madrid.

 15 Best Things to do in Madrid

 Enjoy Plaza de Cibeles

-Plaza de Cibeles is one of Madrids most important intersections.
-The square is made up of buildings and sculptures made in a neo-classical architectural style that are amazing to see and admire.
+Plaza de Cibeles is one of Madrid’s most important intersections.
+The square is made up of buildings and sculptures made in a neo-classical architectural style that is amazing to see and admire.
 Inside the Palacio de Cibeles is a newly opened cultural center with rotating exhibits.

-Head to Madrid’s one-of-its-kind downtown.
-Here you can pay visits to the splendid Madrid History Museum.
-Housed in an old Baroque-exterior orphanage, it narrates the history of the city and going there is one of the best things to do in Madrid.
+Head to Madrid’s one-of-its-kind downtown where you can pay visits to the splendid Madrid History Museum.
+Housed in an old Baroque-exterior orphanage, it narrates the history of the city, and going there is one of the best things to do in Madrid.

 Stroll Around El-Retiro Park